 By default, this setting is Allowed.
 For HTML5, this setting doesn’t take effect if the policy HTML5 video redirection is Prohibited.

 Allowing this setting increases the quality of audio and video rendered from the server to a level that compares with audio and video played locally on a user device.
 The server streams multimedia to the client in the original, compressed form and allows the user device to decompress and render the media.

 Windows Media redirection optimizes multimedia files that are encoded with codecs that adhere to Microsoft DirectShow, DirectX Media Objects (DMO), and Media Foundation standards.
 To play back a given multimedia file, a codec compatible with the encoding format of the multimedia file must be present on the user device.

-By default, audio is disabled on Citrix Receiver.
-To allow users to run multimedia applications in ICA sessions, turn on audio or give users permission to turn on audio in their Citrix Receiver interface.
+By default, the Enable audio policy is not configured on the client.
+To allow users to run multimedia applications in ICA sessions, turn on audio or give users permission to turn on audio in their client interface.

 Select Prohibited only if playing media using Windows Media redirection appears worse than when rendered using basic ICA compression and regular audio.
 This is rare but can happen under low bandwidth conditions, for example, with media with a very low frequency of key frames.

 Windows Media Redirection buffer size

 This setting is a legacy and does not apply to HTML5.